Last updated on September 10, 2025

 #4.
 Archetype of Courage

-Archetype of Finality and Archetype of Courage are clearly the worst of the pack, with Courage winning by a small margin.
-First strike is generally better than deathtouch on offense, and a board full of first strikers is arguably more effective on defense too.
+Archetype of Finality and Archetype of Courage are clearly the worst of the pack, and Courage wins by a small margin.
+First strike is generally better than deathtouch on offense, and a board full of first strikers is more effective on defense too.

-Removing first strike from opposing creatures means that you always have the initiative in combat, except when double strike is involved.
-But there's some blow-out potential when Archetype of Courage is removed mid-combat and your creatures suddenly lose first strike.
+Removing first strike from opposing creatures means that you always have the upper hand in combat, except when double strike is involved.
+You are set up for some blow-outs when Archetype of Courage is removed mid-combat and your creatures suddenly lose first strike.

 #3.
 Archetype of Aggression

 Red gives us the trample lord with Archetype of Aggression.
 A lot of Commander decks boil down to “attack with big dumb creatures,” and trample is one of the best ways to make that a winning strategy.
-Most trample-granting cards are green, so this is best suited for a red creature deck that doesn’t already have access to cards like Garruk's Uprising or Old One Eye.
+Most trample-granting cards are green, so this is best suited for a red creature deck that doesn’t already have access to cards like Overrun, Garruk's Uprising or Kodama of the West Tree.

-Removing trample from opposing creatures can be completely hit or miss.
-It doesn’t matter at all if you’re the aggressor, but when it does matter it’ll likely save you a bunch of damage.
+When you remove trample from opposing creatures it is usually a completely hit or miss.
+If you want to be the trampler, it often doesn’t matter at all, but when it does matter, it could save you a bunch of damage.
 Finishers like Embercleave and Craterhoof Behemoth are much less scary when you remove trample from the equation (though let’s be honest, you’re probably still dying to Craterhoof).

 #2.
 Archetype of Endurance

 Archetype of Endurance gives your team everyone’s favorite keyword: hexproof.
-Your creatures become untouchable, and your opponents’ are now exposed.
-Being an enchantment would normally be a downside on a creature this expensive since it dies to a wider variety of removal spells, but it has hexproof anyways so that doesn’t matter.
+Your creatures become untargetable, and your opponents’ are now exposed.
+Being an enchantment would normally be a downside on a creature this expensive since it dies to enchantment removal as well, but it has hexproof anyways so that matters a lot less.

 This won’t affect ward abilities or shroud, but hexproof is common enough for Archetype of Endurance to impact the opponent’s board.
 Commanders like Narset, Enlightened Master and Uril, the Miststalker lean heavily on having hexproof, and Archetype of Endurance leaves them vulnerable.
-It also hoses commonly-played equipment cards like Swiftfoot Boots and Mask of Avacyn.
+It also hoses commonly-played equipment cards like Swiftfoot Boots and Mask of Avacyn, and hinders Commander staples like Tamiyo's Safekeeping, Dawn's Truce, and Heroic Intervention.

 #1.
 Archetype of Imagination

-Archetype of Imagination costs six mana, but it can end the game on the spot.
-Giving all your creatures flying and grounding your opponents’ blockers means your team is virtually unblockable, aside from the stray reach creature.
+Archetype of Imagination costs 6, and can end the game on the spot.
+Giving all your creatures flying and hating on all your opponents' flying creatures means your team is virtually unblockable, aside from the stray reach creature.
 It’s a fragile body, but a legitimate win condition when timed correctly.

 Best Archetype Creature Payoffs

 Wizards has added more keyword support over the years, with direct callouts to certain evergreen mechanics.
+Sephara, Sky's Blade is a massive payoff when you control the only fliers.
 Kwende, Pride of Femeref and Path of Mettle work well with Archetype of Courage, while Hooded Blightfang and Vraska, Swarm's Eminence combo with Archetype of Finality.

 It’s not hard to find trample or flying payoffs for the red or blue Archetypes.
-You have cards like Quartzwood Crasher and Kangee, Sky Warden.
+You have cards like Quartzwood Crasher, Kangee, Sky Warden, and Jubilant Skybonder.
 Archetype of Endurance doesn’t get much love in this category since hexproof neither has nor needs extra support cards.

 Enchantress